rehierl/html-outliner-spec/issue-associations.md

 method is that it turns write-access to the nodes in the dom subtree into a mandatory requirement for the outline algorithm.

+<h4 id="type-3-current-section">current section</h4>

+When entering a SR element, the `current section` variable will be changed to reference the first inner section of the SR element.

+When exiting a SR element, the `current section` variable will be reset to reference that it had before entering the SR element.

+NOTE - With regards to [type 5](#type-5), both cases work as intended.
+That is, a SR element does not contribute to the outline of its ancestor SE.

 <!-- ======================================================================= -->
 <h3 id="type-4">Type 4) When entering a heading content element</h3>